A Random Person Sent Me Money on Cash App: What to Do

 I’ve tried to think the best of any random person who has attempted to send me free money through Cash App.
 After all, it really could be a random act of kindness- especially if the amount is low (like $5 or $10).
 I have actually received a couple of payments from people who just want to say “thank you.”

-As nice as it would be to believe that there is still kindness in this world, it’s unlikely that anyone will randomly send free payments to your Cash App account.
-For your financial protection, it is best to assume that anything like this is an accident, and wait to see what happens next before spending that money.
+It’s ultimately unlikely that anyone will randomly send free payments to your Cash App account.
+It is best to assume that this is an accident, and wait to see what happens next before spending that money.

 Related: How to Borrow Money from Cash App